Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 Sim Local app and physical store advantage

 Sim Local has a unique advantage: they have physical stores in UK airports (Heathrow, Gatwick, Manchester, and others).
 If your eSIM doesn’t work, you can walk into a shop and get help in person.
 That’s something no other travel eSIM provider in this comparison offers.
+A traveller with a non-working eSIM can walk up to the Sim Local counter and get it sorted in minutes.
+Meanwhile, Airalo users with the same issue are stuck refreshing their email inboxes.

 The app is functional but less polished than Airalo or Ubigi.
 The focus is clearly on getting the job done rather than creating a beautiful interface.

 Sim Local plans also include a UK phone number, which most other travel eSIMs don’t offer.
 You get data plus a UK number for calls and texts.
 This is useful for booking restaurants, confirming accommodation, or receiving SMS codes.
+For some travellers, this is the deciding factor.

 Sim Local customer support